 I had recently wrapped these little prehnite drops and when I realized the colors coordinated, I figured they were meant to be together.
 I've decided to keep these earrings for myself.

 A few more rounds of beaded netting result in these larger flowers.
-This is one of several additional Huichol tutorials that you can find in my article at the The Spruce (link to be added soon).
+This is one of several additional free Huichol beadwork tutorials that you can find in my article at the The Spruce crafts.

 My friend suggested these large flowers would make a great choker - so that's another item on the 'things to make' list.